Stonelinks/resume/contents/index.md

           end: Present
           title: Automations Programmer / Engineer
           description: |
             Designed, constructed and programmed an experimental X-ray optic production facility.

-Wrote intuitive software to simplify fabrication of X-ray optics in multiple production scenarios.
-Designed sample manipulation hardware and a high strength production chamber mount using CAD.
-Saved time and lowered costs by developing a more efficient shutter controller now used on all production chambers in the lab.
-Worked closely with physicists, component vendors, machinists and other key stakeholders to complete project on time.
-Supervised a high school student to characterize potential optic substrates with a high precision 3D profilemeter.
+            - Wrote intuitive software to simplify fabrication of X-ray optics in multiple production scenarios
+            - Designed sample manipulation hardware and a high strength production chamber mount using CAD.
+            - Saved time and lowered costs by developing more efficient shutter controller used on all production chambers.
+            - Worked closely with physicists, component vendors, machinists and other key stakeholders
+            - Supervised a high school student to characterize potential optic substrates with a high precision 3D profilemeter
         -
           name: Anybots Inc.
           link: http://stonelinks.org/projects/anybots.html